xuguangning1218/LS_NTP/README.md

 ### Run

-When the conda environment and datasets are ready, you can train or reproduce our result by runing file `Run_era5.ipynb` or `Run_ncep.ipynb`.
+When the conda environment and datasets are ready, you can train or reproduce our result by running file `Run_era5.ipynb` or `Run_ncep.ipynb`.

 ### Citation
 If you find this code or idea useful, please cite our work: